f5devcentral/f5-automation-labs/docs/class2/module3/lab1.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``f5-super-netops-container`` is a self contained toolkit, meaning everything we will
-be using is already in the solution, it will also always be updated (CD).
-All received via git clones.
+be using is already in the solution.
+It will also always be updated (CD) and received via git clones.

 ..
 NOTE:: If you are running in the provided training infrastructure, the ``super-netops-container`` can be accessed via Putty, all commands from this point will be run from within the super-netops-container